tensorflow/similarity/api/TFSimilarity/architectures/EfficientNetSim.md

 <b>trainable</b>
 </td>
 <td>
-Make the EfficienNet backbone fully trainable or partially trainable.
+Make the EfficientNet backbone fully trainable or partially trainable.
 - "full" to make the entire backbone trainable,
 - "partial" to only make the last 3 block trainable